Enrichment Programs Funded by PFC

 This year due to COVID-19 some of these programs will be adjusted to remote/cancelled

 This volunteer-delivered, kindergarten-12th grade program fosters work-readiness, entrepreneurship and financial literacy skills, and use experiential learning to inspire students to dream big and reach their potential.
 JA students develop the skills they need to experience the realities and opportunities of work and entrepreneurship in the 21st-century global marketplace.
 This year it will be a distance learning program.

 Book selections will be easier in the fall and ramping up to more complex selections in the spring.
-The focus will be on books that children can make a connection to – books that are fun to read.
+The focus will be on books that children can make a connection to and books that are fun to read.
 The goal is to share ideas, laugh and have fun!
 The cost is $75.00 per child and includes 9 books that the student keeps.
 The books will be ordered and distributed to the students so the students can read the book before the book discussion.

 Program supported to help build positive skills needed for peaceful classrooms, lunchrooms, and schoolyards.
 The school assembly programs focus on character building as well as create safe schools.
 Using multimedia, live facilitation and audience participation, students are guaranteed skills to last a lifetime.